XVI World Winter Service and Road Resilience Congress

 It will also be more than that.
 In order to reflect the megatrends that impact the road sector, PIARC has decided, together with our Canadian hosts, to broaden the themes to include resilience.
 Ensuring the resilience (without seasonal constraints) of roads and of transport services is indeed a priority for our members, who are confronted with deteriorating infrastructure, budget constraints, adverse climate events, and rapidly evolving user expectations.

 This is why the 2022 Congress will be relevant for all countries.

-The Congress will attract decision-makers as well as technical experts, administrations as well as operators and equipment manufacturers and engineers.
-It offers in a single place, over four days, many sessions, a ministers' meeting, an exhibition, and the International Snowplough Championship.
+The Congress will offers, through a unique virtual platform, many sessions, a ministers' meeting, an exhibition, and the International Snowplough Championship.

 For more information, you are invited to visit the Congress website: www.piarc-calgary2022.org.

 For this XVIth edition, PIARC is calling for individual contributions on selected topics in order to enrich and broaden the views and work of its Technical Committees and Task Forces.

 There will be two complementary themes in the 2022 Congress:

 - Winter service